 Fighting the Unwinnable Fight

 King David recognizes how unique each person is.
-He believes that every being in this world are different and therefore, can contribute something for his or her fellow.
+He believes that every being in this world are different and therefore, can contribute something to his or her fellow.
 He wrote:

 “For You formed my inward parts;